top of page

 This image was taken pre-COVID-19.

 But beyond the basics of guiding, there is so much more that field guides stand for and so much more they can accomplish in conservation and protecting biodiversity (an area’s diversity of plant and animal life).
-In fact, one of the modules you’ll study in the Professional Field Guide Course is conservation and habitat management.
+In fact, one of the modules you’ll study in the International Safari Guide Course is conservation and habitat management.

 As a field guide, you’ve chosen a sustainable career, a career that will not only keep you engaged and interested for a long time, but will also allow you to make a long-lasting contribution to nature.